 For local hotel information please see the Yolo County Visitor's Guide website.
-You might find this page helpful as well: "Welcome to Davis" from the UC Davis Postharvest Center.
+You might find our visitor page helpful as well: "Visiting Davis, California" and "Welcome to Davis" from the UC Davis Postharvest Center.
 Campus parking permits will be available to those attending the class.

 When registering, please check the box on the online registration form to indicate that you will need a visitor parking permit.
 Please park in Visitor Parking Lots 1 or 2, or the top level of the Gateway Structure (parking ramp).

 Parking placards will be handed out at the check-in table on February 14th.
 You will have to return to your car and put the placard on the dashboard.